Russians buy dollars, hoard cash on rouble fears

 Four large banks were able to sell up to $10,000 to a Reuters reporter on Friday, while an office of sanctioned SMP Bank had large amounts of dollars but had run out of euros.

-At a currency exchange booth in Moscow, an employee who did not wish to be named said customer behavior had changed.
+At a currency exchange booth in Moscow, an employee who did not wish to be named said customer behaviour had changed.

 "We have the same customers ringing up in the morning to check the rate.
 People are worried," the employee said.

-Bella Zlatkis, deputy chief executive of top lender Sberbank (SBER.MM), said late last month that demand for safety deposit boxes was the most noticeable change in customer behavior.
+Bella Zlatkis, deputy chief executive of top lender Sberbank , said late last month that demand for safety deposit boxes was the most noticeable change in customer behaviour.

 "We can't buy safes quickly enough, the largest demand we have is for safes.
 I understand when people want to put dollars in safes, but at the moment there is another trend, to take out roubles and put them in a safe," Zlatkis said.